runtime-enforcement/whyenf/other/README.md

 The correctness of WhyEnf has been tested through a combination of the following:

   * Comparison of WhyEnf's output to the output of Enfpoly (Hublet et al., 2022) on their common fragment.
-  * Running of traces modified by WhyEnf through other monitors, especially WhyMon (Lima et al., 2024) and Monpoly (Basin et al., 2017).
+  * Running of traces modified by WhyEnf through other monitors, especially WhyMon (Lima et al., 2024) and MonPoly (Basin et al., 2017).
   * Comparison of the output of WhyEnf to the findings reported in Arfelt et al. (2019).
   * Manual inspection on a set of elementary formulae and traces.